 In terms of insurance, both agents and brokers examine a consumer's requests and serve as intermediaries who set up prospective insureds with coverage from an insurance company.
-Companies purchasing insurance for themselves are more likely to do it with the assistance of a broker.
-Individuals who are purchasing insurance for personal use will usually do it with the assistance of an agent.

 The important difference between agents and brokers involves the people who they ultimately represent in an insurance transaction.
 Whereas a broker is ultimately a representative of the insured, an agent's ultimate responsibility is generally to a specific insurer.
 Simply put, a broker is paid to act in the consumer's best interest, while the agent is paid to act in the insurer's best interest.